Ehsan1997/ImageSegmentation-UNET-DeepLab-SegNet/README.md

 ## Usage

 There are weights for each model available, although these weights are used in the notebooks after training, separate notebooks that are only used for inference are also provided.

+Just upload the desired model weights to the workspace and run the inference notebook.

 ### Config File
 Due to the nature of colab, it was considered that not using a separate config file would be a better option, although a cell of code in each notebook was dedicated was the purpose of configuration.